Home / Clientside & SDKs

 Using the Live Environment

-By default, the library will make requests against the test environment.
-When you are ready to switch to live, set the environment configuration option:
+By default, the library will make requests against the Test Environment.
+When you are ready to switch to 'live', set the environment configuration option:

 Live Environment